 You might have different team members working on social media and, say, your company blog.

-If this is the case then using a content calendar can help improvement the coordination and alignment of messaging within the organization.
+If this is the case then using a content calendar can help improve the coordination and alignment of messaging within the organization.

-A content calendar and social media calendar can be separate documents or they can be rolled into the same planning document.
-A social media calendar template can be integrated into a broader content plan in order to ensure that the posts going out on various social networks complement the information and target audience being reached through the blog and other channels.
+Content calendars and social media calendars can be separate documents or they can be rolled into the same planning document.
+A social media calendar template can be integrated into a broader content plan to ensure that posts going out on various social networks complement the information and target audience being reached through the blog and other channels.